625 Hamilton Ave.

 Palo Alto, CA 94301

-This year a total of 14 Centennial Endowment Funds grant requests have been made by various church committees.
+This year a total of 15 Centennial Endowment Funds grant requests have been submitted.
+Download them here.

 Once again we are publishing the grant applications online so that everyone in the church can see what is being requested.